The Unmissable Sales Page Review · $495 AUD · 5 business days

 AUD · Everything delivered in 5 business days

 This pays for itself in one properly-priced client.
 One.
-You could spend the next six months watching YouTube tutorials and trying to figure this out yourself — or you could have someone who has spent years obsessing over exactly this give you the Midas touch on your page and tell you exactly what to do first.
+You could spend six months watching YouTube tutorials trying to figure this out yourself — or have someone who's spent years obsessing over exactly this give you the Midas touch and tell you exactly what to do first.

 Spots are limited.
 I only take a handful of reviews each month so the work stays properly personalised.